-- 9. The value of existing housing and of future residential areas should be protected. - (a) The location of commercial and industrial development, mobile homes, and travel trailers should be regulated. - (b) A green space buffer between commercial or industrial development and neighboring residential lots should be required in mixed-use zones.
+- 9. The value of existing housing and of future residential areas should be protected. - a) The locations of commercial and industrial development, mobile homes, and travel trailers should be regulated. - b) A green space buffer between commercial or industrial development and neighboring residential lots should be required in mixed-use zones.